MDMC.trajectory_analysis.observables package

 maximum_frames() int | None[source]

-The maximum number of CompactTrajectory frames that can be used to calculate the dependent_variables depends on self.use_FFT.
+Compute maximum number of CompactTrajectory frames to calculate dependent_variables.

 If True, it is the number of energy steps + 1, in order to allow for a reflection in time which only counts the end points once.